phoenixvc/cognitive-mesh/docs/prds/06-identity-sovereignty/contextual-adaptive-agency-sovereignty-widget.md

 - Mesh widget loads on home/dashboard/workflow page.
 - Agency Mode Banner is always visible; first-time users see a short onboarding overlay explaining its purpose.
-- Initial user journey auto-detects org defaults, syncs user preferences, and provides a “learn more” link to full AAA Control Center.
+- Initial user journey auto-detects org defaults, syncs user preferences, and provides a "learn more" link to full AAA Control Center.

 ### Core Experience

 - **Step 1:** User begins a task involving an agent (e.g., document summary).
-  - Agency Mode Banner immediately reflects the currently configured autonomy/agency/authority (“Full Agentic,” “Partial with Consent,” “Sovereignty-First”).
+  - Agency Mode Banner immediately reflects the currently configured autonomy/agency/authority ("Full Agentic," "Partial with Consent," "Sovereignty-First").
   - Banner color/symbol gives at-a-glance understanding (e.g., green for human-led, amber for consent-required).
 - **Step 2:** User clicks the banner or is auto-prompted for escalation/consent.
   - Sovereignty Status Overlay appears if agency has changed via policy/context, always showing authorship status.
   - If required, Consent/Notification Modal blocks further action, asking the user to review and approve or override the next agentic action.
 - **Step 3:** User opens the AAA Control Center to review/adjust agent parameters.
-  - See a live table of agent permissions, policy limits, and a current-context mapping (explained via Policy Decision Table Viewer), e.g. “CIA > 0.6 → Consent Required”.
+  - See a live table of agent permissions, policy limits, and a current-context mapping (explained via Policy Decision Table Viewer), e.g. "CIA > 0.6 → Consent Required".
   - UI dynamically updates on agent drift or override.
 - **Step 4:** On action, outcome, or error, a standardized overlay appears.
   - All overlays, alerts, modals, and escalations rendered from the shared pattern library; UI always feels coherent and predictable.